 Start Building an Email Marketing List

 Email marketing is not really relevant for a brand new website that gets very few visitors.
-Still, it’s a great way to boost your sales and engagement, so start thinking about building your email list early.
+Still, it’s a great way to boost your sales and engagement, so start thinking about building your email list early (I use Constant Contact to manage and maintain my business email list and love it).
 There are several ways to grow your list and I especially like offering freebies in exchange for subscribing.
 You know, a free eBook, a set of photos, free vectors, free patterns, etc. Freebies can’t drive traffic to your site but they do a great job providing value and making people give you their name and email address so that you can market to them in the future.